Encharted Cook

 • 💬 Comments

-This is an update of my Mom’s "Vegetable Bean Salad" that has less sugar and a hint of the tangy flavor of Dijon mustard.
+This is an update of my Mom's "Vegetable Bean Salad" which has less sugar and a hint of the tangy flavor of Dijon mustard.
 Plus, it is another great make-ahead dish that gets better if it is made the day before serving.
 Nutritious and colorful beans never tasted so good!

-My Mom used to make this three bean salad only in the summer and it was a staple for when we would have the occasional picnic with friends.
+My Mom used to make her three bean salad only in the summer and it was a staple for when we would have the occasional picnic with friends.
 Unfortunately, I have no idea where she got this recipe… or when.

 My earliest remembrance of it goes back to about the summer of 1964, when Mom made it for an outing to Blue Rock Springs with neighbors.
 I wrote it down in 1975, copying it from her handwritten recipe book.
 But, as always, I have tweaked it to make it my own.